sf-wdi-22-23/angular-ui-router-lab/README.md

 ### Wine List Challenge

-Can you display a list of all the wines on the wines index page?
+1. Can you display a list of all the wines on the wines index page?
 (Start by using the mock data object called `ALL_WINES` at the bottom of `app.js`).

 <!-- Sneaky review -->

-What directive would you use to loop through a list of wines?
+1. What directive would you use to loop through a list of wines?
 Use  a directive to display only some of the information about each wine on the page (start with the name).

+1. Once you have the proper data displayed on the wines index page, remove the hello message from the scope and the template.

 ### HTML5 Mode